irakli1610/computer_theme/README.md

 # computer_theme
-some of the components is in separate package to demonstrate it better.
+some of the components from homework  is in separate package to demonstrate it better.